rcalixte/wayland-book/src/xdg-shell-in-depth/positioners.md

 When you open a pop-up window, it's shown in a windowing system which has constraints that your client is not privy to.
 For example, Wayland clients are unaware of where their windows are being shown on-screen.
-Therefore, if you right click a window, the client does not poses the necessary information to determine that the resulting pop-up might end up running itself off the edge of the screen.
+Therefore, if you right click a window, the client does not possess the necessary information to determine that the resulting pop-up might end up running itself off the edge of the screen.
 The positioner is designed to address these issues, by letting the client specify certain constraints in how the pop-up can be moved or resized,